The following information was originally published by the B.C. government. Full details and any updates on the rebate program can be found here.

 The rebate acts like a refund but is separate from the existing PST Refund process.
-Under this temporary program, corporations can apply to receive an amount equal to the PST they paid between September 17, 2020 and September 30, 2021 on qualifying machinery and equipment.
+Under this temporary program, corporations can apply to receive an amount equal to the PST they paid between September 17, 2020, to March 31, 2022, on qualifying machinery and equipment.

 Who can apply

 All incorporated businesses except the following are eligible to apply:

 - Charities, non-profit corporations, and not-for-profit corporations (except incorporated businesses wholly or partly owned by charities, non-profit corporations, and not-for-profit corporations)

 - Schools, school boards, and universities - including business, trade, and vocational schools